jason1234309/gmt_benchmarks/README.md

   * Use prjxray's bit2fasm.py to create a FASM file
   * Use fasm2bels to read in the FASM file and create the output Verilog and XDC files

+# Status

+* Most non-trojan benchmarks from Trusthub, the netlist understanding papers, and IWLS's ISCAS designs have been finished.
+* We are currently working through Trusthub's trojan alterations.
+We have finished the TRIT-TC and TRIT-TS trojan alterations as well as the AES trojan alterations.
+  * b15 and b19 trojan alterations have original designs but we still need to run their bitstreams through fasm2bels.
+* Future work: Finish Trust-hub trojan alterations and then move on to other IWLS designs.